WICG/bundle-preloading/subresource-loading.md

 The strategy implemented today in bundles like webpack and rollup is, instead, statically generated chunks which can be served from a static file server.
 With static chunking, there is a tradeoff between, on one hand, better cache usage and avoiding sending duplicate/unneeded resources (where smaller chunks are better), and on the other hand, compressability and reduction of per-fetch overhead (where bigger chunks are better).
 [Recent work](https://web.dev/granular-chunking-nextjs/) has focused on finding an optimal middle point, but the ideal would be to cache at a small granularity but fetch/compress at a bigger granularity, as is possible with dynamic chunking in the context of native resource bundle loading.

 If dynamic bundle generation is too expensive/difficult to deploy in practice in many cases (whether due to usability issues for web developers or servers), resource bundle loading could be based on (either in a separate mode, or always) static chunking with each chunk served from a different URLs: the cost in terms of runtime performance is a tradeoff with easier deployability.
+It may be that static chunking is enough in practice, if it only results in a reasonably small number of HTTP/2 fetches, and compression works relatively well with Brotli default compression dictionaries, for example.

 #### Q: Will it be efficient to dynamically, optimally re-compress just the requested parts of the bundle?